terokaisti/gulp-boilerplate/README.md

 The aim is to get you up and running with something in _gulp_ quickly

 ##usage
-as a prerequisite it's assumed you have `npm` installed and the `gulp-cli`.
+as a prerequisite it's assumed you have `npm` installed

 1. clone the repo